 The iPad with Apple Pencil enables students to annotate on screen, take notes, sketch ideas, mark up documents and show working out and thinking.

-Student may have a 3G enabled device, however, they will be required to access resources and internet through the school's Wi-Fi network while at school.
+Each student may have a 5G and Wi-Fi enabled device, however, they will be required to access resources and internet through the school's Wi-Fi network while at school.
 A Wi-Fi only model will also reduce the cost of the device without compromising the student's ability to complete school tasks.

 Textbooks and apps

 We aim to have all resource books accessible on the iPad.
 Where possible, iBook textbooks will be used.
 These books have additional functionality for note-taking and interactive resources.
 Where a textbook is not available as an iBook, eBooks (PDF versions) will be used.

 A list of apps is included in the school resource list, sent out in Term 4 for the following school year.
 Most will be free; however there may be some that will have a small cost.
 We will tell you if any new apps or books are required during the year.